The Little Things Ending Explained-The Boots, Barrette, And Who Was The Killer?

 Those distinctive boots started this whole thing.
 Deke was sent down to LA to retrieve those boots at the beginning of the film.
 An eyewitness to a burglary in Kern County described those same boots.
 We later see them on Deke’s feet when he returns to Sparma’s house in hopes of finding evidence.
 By wearing the boots, he protects himself from detection and puts any potential blame on this random robber.
 The boots do not mean Deke is the serial killer; it just means he knows little things like shoe prints can trip you up.

-The real irony of this is, the boot owner is almost certainly a killer himself.
+The real irony of this is that the boot owner is almost certainly a killer himself.
 The blond woman at the beginning of the film was chased by a man wearing those same boots.
 The plot twist is that the boot owner took a plea deal earlier to avoid being caught for murder.
 It’s a grim little circle of death and legal incompetence caused by desperation.

 The barrette

 You can’t outrun the devil or your own conscience, though, and he was tainted from that point forward.
 The case he was investigating back then might be the same case he and Baxter are trying to solve now.
 It remained unsolved all this time.
 All the small things.
 True care, truth brings.
 He leaves me barrettes in the mail, showing that I didn’t fail.
 Who knew how prophetic Blink 182 could be?
 Deke mailed a red barrette he bought at the store to Baxter to assuage the guilt Baxter now carries and as a way to defeat the crushing weight of ambiguity.
 Truly good men will be haunted by doing a bad thing, though.
-The argument could easily be made; good men also don’t kill people.
+The argument could easily be made that good men also don’t kill people.

 The real tragedy here is the families of the victims don’t get the closure they deserve.
 There is also the nagging problem of the actual killer.
 What if Sparma is just a creeper?
 Stan Peters, the squirrely guy they brought in earlier in the film, had some odd reactions to the interrogation.
-Mary’s name caused a visible reaction, and he did shoot himself in the head shortly after.
+Mary’s name caused a visible reaction, and he shot himself in the head shortly after.
 If the FBI profilers are to be believed, Leto’s Sparma can’t possibly be the killer.
 If neither Sparma nor Stan is the killer, everything will start again once the heat dies down.
 The man who owns the boots is a likely candidate, and he took a plea deal for burglary.
 He will be out on the streets, free to kill again someday.
 It’s a cycle of violence and terrible decisions followed by crushing guilt.

 Comments are closed.